-…what’s up with Amsterdam
+What's up with Amsterdam?

 I liked answering these questions.

-Since 2011 I’ve been back in Amsterdam, running this website to answer all those burning questions the world seems to have about this tiny country, with it’s friendly but also rather peculiar people.
+When I came back to Amsterdam in 2010, I started What’s up with Amsterdam to answer all of those burning questions the world seems to have about this tiny country with its friendly but also rather peculiar people.

 I hope this website is an entertaining and informative guide for all those interested in Amsterdam.
-I have worked as a journalist and editor for over 15 years, so getting the facts right is very important to me.
+I have worked as a journalist and editor for over 20 years, so getting the facts right is very important to me.

 Oh, and (almost) all photos are made by me as well.

-Enjoy and tot ziens,
+Enjoy and tot ziens!

 From 28 March 2018 – 1 July 2018 I went cycling in Africa!